cconsta1/cconsta1.github.io/_pages/about.md

-Thank you for visiting my page, and please feel free to reach out if you have any questions or if you're interested in collaborating on any of my ongoing research projects.
+Thank you for visiting my page, and please feel free to reach out if you have any questions or if you're interested in collaborating with me.

 </p>